skiryuk/figma-flutter-mcp/docs/figma-framework-mcp.md

 Since [Figma Context MCP](https://github.com/gLips/Figma-Context-MCP/) is framework‑agnostic, it does not output code or artifacts tailored to React, Angular, Vue, Flutter, etc. This repository adds a concrete implementation for Flutter (see `docs/figma-flutter-mcp.md`) and documents how to adapt the same architecture to any other framework.

 ### What you get out of the box
-- **Extractors (framework‑agnostic):** Parse Figma nodes into consistent, rich, typed models for components, screens, colors, and typography.
+- **Extractors (framework‑agnostic):** Parse Figma nodes into consistent, rich, typed models for components, screens, colors, typography, and design tokens.
 - **Framework tools (Flutter today):** Wrap extractors, add framework‑specific heuristics, asset export, guidance, and code generation.
 - **CLI/MCP entry points:** Commands and tools to analyze Figma nodes and generate artifacts into a project.